Xeno69/Domination/co30_Domination.Altis/readme.txt

 - Changed: Reduced chance to get fog from 30 to 10 percent
 - Optimized: 3D text over player heads (removed visibility check)
 - Fixed: No check if player was at delivery point in the deliver side missions if ranked was enabled
-- Added: Adding additional static respawn points is now available via d_additional_respawn_points variable in x_init\fn_preinit.sqf
+- Added: Adding additional static respawn points is now available via d_additional_respawn_points variable in init\fn_preinit.sqf
 - Fixed: Outdated stringtable entries
 - Fixed: Time multiplier reduced to max 120 (the engine doesn't allow more anyway)
 - Fixed: Wrong number of maintargets got created by create random main targets function